An application of topological equivalence to Morse theory: A Reduction Lemma

 \section{A Reduction Lemma}

 In this paper, we shall prove theorems for noncompact manifolds with proper Morse functions.
 However, the manifold in Theorem \ref{theorem_regular_path} is required to be compact.
+(As we have seen, the proof of Theorem \ref{theorem_regular_path} heavily relies on the compactness of the manifold.)
 The following lemma reduces the proper case to the compact case.